 Having a growth mindset is basically believing that everyone has the same opportunity at learning and growth.
 It’s understanding that intelligence, ability, and character aren’t fixed.

 The art room is an environment ripe with internal conflict.
-Students often measure their self-worth based on the work their peers create.
+Students often measure their self-worth based on the work their peers create or even what they feel they should be capable of.
 They mentally document their self-perceived talents (and that of others) instead of developing their skills.

 This in turn generates a fixed mindset where students feel “talent” is a barrier they can’t cross and therefore they won’t try.
 For them, to be successful means you have to have innate “talent.”